1903 Los Angeles Angels season: Position players

+Third baseman Jud Smith led the PCL in both assists and total chances.
+He also was second on the team among the regulars with a .290 batting average.

+Jimmy Toman was the team's primary shortstop, appearing in 172 games and batting .224.

+Left fielder Art Ross was in his first of several seasons with the Angels and batted .288, good for 3rd on the team among the regulars.

 Center fielder Dummy Hoy, at age 41, appeared in every game for the Angels and led the PCL with 157 runs scored.
 He was the most accomplished deaf player in baseball history, having played 14 seasons in Major League Baseball from 1889 to 1902.
 Hoy set major league records for career putouts (3,958) and total chances (4,625) by an outfielder.
 After the 1903 season, he retired from professional baseball.

 Right fielder Gavvy Cravath, at age 22, led the team with seven home runs.
 Cravath remained with the Angels through the 1907 season, then played 11 seasons in the majors, leading the National League in home runs six times between 1913 and 1919.